 Differences between adjustable and fixed rate loans

-Most borrowers who choose ARMs do so because they want to take advantage of lower introductory rates and do not plan on staying in the house for any longer than the introductory low-rate period.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they cannot sell or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower initial rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell or refinance at the lower property value.